What is cardiac tamponade?

 - Unintended perforation after a cardiac catheterization, angiography, or during insertion of a pacemaker

-- The cancer metastasized to the pericardial sac, such as breast or bronchogenic carcinoma
+- Cancer metastasized to the pericardial sac, such as breast or bronchogenic carcinoma

 - Lupus, an autoimmune disease